DeckofAdventures/TheGame/docs/1_Mechanics/04_Powers.md

 **Speedy**

-- Description: Youâ€™re quicker than the rest.
+- Description: You’re quicker than the rest.
 - Mechanic: When you take this Power, your combat speed increases by 2 squares.
 - Type: Passive
     - XP Cost: 1